PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 You can buy your wristbands online through Bristol Ticket Shop or drop in to their shop on High Street near St Nicks Market / Castle Park.

-You can exchange your tickets for wristbands with us or buy direct from our Pride Hub which is in the Phoenix Bar (next to Cabot Cirus and behind the Future Inn hotel), we are there Thursday and Friday 12-2pm & 5-7pm.
-YOU CAN exchange and buy Tickets on the gate on Pride Day
+You can exchange your tickets for wristbands with us or buy direct from our Pride Hub which is in SPACE in Old Market until the 2 July and then from the 3 July in the City Hall Vestibules.
+We will be in SPACE 12-7 and City Hall 12-6 every day YOU CAN exchange and buy Tickets on the gate on Pride Day

 How do I get to Pride?

 Pride is held in the centre of Bristol, easily accessible by foot or public transport and only a short walk from Temple Meads train station, we encourage everyone who is able to use these methods to reduce traffic trying to reach the festival.
 With all supporter wristbands you get Free Inner zone bus travel with First Bus, just show your wristband or ticket on Pride Day.
-There will also be a free shuttle bus between the festival and Old Market.
+There will be reduced fares on Bristol Ferrys as well.
 You can view a map here

 Is Pride family friendly?

 Totally!
 Pride welcomes all families and there is a dedicated Family Area full of activities from our sponsors Irwin Mitchell and activities sponsor At-Bristol.
 We have also teamed up with the Kite Festival to bring you Kite Making in the area.
+We are proud to have great activities such as Drag Queen Story Time and Super Pirates leading activities all day.
 There’s also family orientated groups in the community area and a dedicated youth area for older young people.
 We aim to provide a space for LGBT+ parents or parents of LGBT+ children but recognise Pride is also a chance to show the next generation how diversity is a great thing.

 Are Dogs Allowed?